Picture Of A 19 Week Old Fetus

 The development of a 19-week-old fetus is a complex process governed by a precise interplay of genes and environmental factors.
 Understanding the scientific foundations of this development can provide a deeper appreciation for the miracle of life.

 From a hormonal perspective, the fetus is producing its own hormones, which play a critical role in regulating growth and development.
-For example, the fetal pituitary gland produces growth hormone, which stimulates the growth of bones and muscles.
+As an example, the fetal pituitary gland produces growth hormone, which stimulates the growth of bones and muscles.
 The fetal adrenal glands produce cortisol, which helps to mature the lungs and other organs.

 Essential concepts to understand include: